Hybrid divide-and-conquer approach for tree search algorithms: Space-efficient quantum subroutines for tree search algorithms

-The circuit for Grover's algorithm is presented in Figure~\ref{fig:grover} (this time, $p=1$).
-Using the one-qubit model for formula evaluation to implement the oracle, we obtain a space-efficient implementation of Grover which uses $1$ qubit for each variable of the formula, $1$ qubit for the phase-flip oracle, and $1$ qubit for formula evaluation, for a total space complexity of $n+2$.
+Using the one-qubit model for formula evaluation to implement the oracle, we obtain a space-efficient implementation of Grover which uses $1$ qubit for each variable of the formula, $1$ qubit for the phase-flip oracle, and $1$ qubit for formula evaluation, for a total space complexity of $n+2$, as shown in Figure~\ref{fig:grover} with $p=1$.